DS4200-S23-Class/ic-02/README.md

 1. Resources to support this assignment are provided below in the Resources section.

-1. Create a GitHub Page for your repo and add the link to it above where you see `[insert your clickable hyperlink here]`.
+1. Create a GitHub Page for your repo and add the link to it above where you see "insert your hyperlink here".
+When you do this you should replace all text between the "[]", but keep the "[]" -- this will result in a clickable hyperlink in the browser.

 1. Open the index.html file included in your repo.
 Please do the following:
    - Title your webpage "ic-02".